junoprima/miHoyo_bot/README.md

 ## ❤️ Acknowledgments

-- Special thanks to the open-source community for their incredible libraries and tools that made this project possible.
+- **Guide on Cookie Retrieval**: Special thanks to the author of [this guide](https://mail.google.com/mail/u/0/#search/github/FMfcgzQXJQKRDwVXbMsXVJkztFLRkBbg) for inspiration and instructions.
+Full credit to the author for their work.
 - Icons and assets are owned by Hoyoverse.

 ---